Your COVID-Safe Visit

 If you can, consider driving to the venue.

 To help minimise crowding on public transport, we encourage you to drive if you can.
 There is a secure multi-storey carpark located nearby, and free parking in the streets surrounding the Seymour.
 Find out more here.

 Upon arrival for your performance, please put on a face mask.
-You will need to wear a face mask at all times while inside our venue.

 Next, come to the front door and register for contact tracing.